stuburger/react-delicious-form/README.md

 **Motivation for yet another Form library**

-The goal of `react-delicious-form` is to provide a flexible way to create forms in React.<br> It does not tie you to any state management library and does not provide any components out of the box (apart from a small number of simple validation helper functions)<br>
+The goal of `react-delicious-form` is to provide a flexible way to create forms in React and does not tie you to any state management library.
+It also does not provide any components out of the box (although it does provide small number of simple validation helper functions).

-It only provides a single _higher-order-component_ which decorates your component with everything you need in order to make working with your custom forms a little less tiresome.<br>
-However, this library tries not to use any _wizardry_ to accomplish this, and input components will not magically appear on your form and it is left up to you to build your own Input components.
-This provides
+The API is actually very simple and the props is decorates your component with should be straight forward to use.
+The default export of `react-delicious-form` is a single _higher-order-component_ which should provide you with everything you'll need in order to make an awesome form.
+However, this library tries not to use any _magic_ to accomplish this; input components will not magically appear - it is left up to you to build your own Input components.
+Form submittion is not prevented by default, for example - you will have to decide under what circumstances it is to submit your form, show validation or show the user what state your form is currently in.
+This provides:
 1. A natural way to build your forms
 2. The opportunity to move form logic out of your component and into a pure .js file (with no jsx)
 3. Easily customizable form components, the implementation of which is left up to you.

 ## Bugs

-This is a new library so if you bump into bugs please report them [here](https://github.com/stuburger/react-delicious-form/issues).
+This is a new library so if you bump into any bugs then please report them [here](https://github.com/stuburger/react-delicious-form/issues).
 If you have any feature requests feel free to add them!

 ## Installation